 Bat Ray, Myliobatis californica

 The Bat Ray, Myliobatis californica, whose common Spanish name is tecolote, is a species in the family Myliobatidae, the Eagle Rays, known as águilas marinas in Mexico.
-The Bat Ray received its common name due to the pectoral fins that resemble bat wings.
-Globally, there are eleven species in the genus Myliobatis of which five are found in Mexican waters, one in the Atlantic, three in the Pacific and one in both oceans.
+The Bat Ray received its common name from its pectoral fins which resemble bat wings.
+Globally, there are eleven species in the genus Myliobatis, of which five are found in Mexican waters, one in the Atlantic, three in the Pacific, and one in both oceans.

-The Bat Ray has a flat triangularly shaped body with and a distinctive face.
-They are a uniform olive to dark brown to black in color dorsally and off white ventrally with the exception that the underside of the pectoral fins are dark (as pictured below) with no distinguishing marks.
-The head is large, bulbous and protruding with a blunt rounded snout that projects well before the disc.
-It has large eyes and spiracles on the side, a mouth on the underside equipped with seven series of flat, payment-like plates of strong teeth utilized for crushing and grinding prey.
-They have a single dorsal fin at the base of a slender and whip-like tail, that can be as long as or up to three times longer than the body; the tail has a spine located just behind that body that can have up to three venomous barbed spines that is used for self-defense.
-The pectoral fins are bluntly pointed with concave rear margins.
+The Bat Rays have flat triangularly-shaped bodies with a distinctive face.
+They are uniformly olive, dark brown or black dorsally and off-white ventrally with the exception of the undersides of their pectoral fins, which are dark (pictured below) and have no distinguishing marks.
+Their head is large, bulbous, and protruding with a blunt rounded snout that projects well before the disc.
+They have large eyes and spiracles on their sides, a mouth on the underside equipped with seven series of flat, pavement-like plates of strong teeth utilized for crushing and grinding prey.
+They have a single dorsal fin at the base of a slender and whip-like tail that can be as long as or up to three times longer than the body.
+Their tail has a spine located just behind the body that can have up to three venomous barbed spines used for self-defense.
+Their pectoral fins are bluntly pointed with concave rear margins.
 They have smooth skin without denticles.

-The Bat Rays the most abundant and best studied of the Eagle Rays and therefore a significant amount of information is available about their life-styles and behavioral patterns.
-They are bottom dwellers found in muddy and sandy bottom bays, rocky bottoms, and kelp forests and found in both in shallow waters and to depths up to 575 feet.
-They reach a maximum of 180 cm (71 inches) in disc width and 108 kg (240 pounds) in weight.
+The Bat Rays are bottom dwellers found in muddy and sandy bottomed bays, rocky bottoms, and kelp forests; they are found in both shallow waters and at depths up to 575 feet.
+They reach a maximum disc width of 1.8 meters (5 feet 11 inches) and weight of 108 kg (240 pounds).
 Females can be up to three times larger than males.
 The largest fish caught by a recreational angler in California weighed 82 kg (181 pounds).
-They are more active at night traveling as solitary individuals or in large schools of up to 1,000 individuals with other Bat Rays or with species of other eagle rays.
-They are known to migrate moving to warmer inshore waters the spring and summer for breeding and pupping and then to cooler deeper waters during the summer.
-They generate speed by flapping their pectoral fins like a bird.
+They are the most abundant and best studied of the Eagle Rays and therefore a significant amount of information is available about their lifestyle and behavioral patterns.
+They are more active at night traveling as solitary individuals or in large schools of up to 1,000 individuals with other Bat Rays or with species of other Eagle Rays.
+They are known to migrate to warmer inshore waters in the spring and early summer for breeding and pupping and then to cooler deeper waters during the summer.
+They generate speed by flapping their pectoral fins like birds.
 They are known to breach and also to skim along the surface for extended periods of time.
-The Bat Rays are opportunistic benthic feeders that stir the bottom with their pectoral fins in order to dislodge small crustaceans, small fishes, mussels, and worms on which they feed.
-They crush clams and other mollusks with their teeth, spit out the shells and consume the fleshy parts.
-In turn they are preyed upon by large sharks and sea lions, however, man is probably the most important predator.
-Reproduction is an annual event via aplacental viviparity with internal fertilization followed by an eight to twelve month gestation period with litter sizes of two to twelve pups born live.
-The pups are born live, tail first with their pectoral fins folded over their body and their tail spine enclosed in a protective sheath, with disc widths that average 30 cm (12 inches) and 1 kg (2 pounds).
+They are opportunistic benthic feeders that stir the bottom with their pectoral fins in order to dislodge small crustaceans, small fish, mussels, and worms on which they feed.
+They crush clams and other mollusks with their teeth, spit out the shells, and consume the fleshy parts.
+In turn they are preyed upon by large sharks and sea lions, however, man is probably their most important predator.
+Reproduction occurs annually via aplacental viviparity with internal fertilization followed by an eight to twelve month gestation period with litter sizes of two to twelve pups born live.
+The pups are born tail first with their pectoral fins folded over their body and their tail spine enclosed in a protective sheath; their disc width averages 30 cm (12 inches) and their weight averages 1 kg (2 pounds).
 Larger fish have bigger litter sizes than smaller fish.
-Bat Fish are fast growing reaching maturity fairly quickly.
-They are found in all Mexican waters of the Pacific with the exception that they are absent from Mazatlán south along the west coast of the mainland.
+They are fast growing and reach maturity fairly quickly.
+They are found in all Mexican waters of the Pacific with the exception of Mazatlán south along the west coast of the mainland.
 They are more common in the northern portions and exceedingly rare in the southern parts of these ranges.
-Bat Rays have life spans of up to 24 years.
+They have a lifespan of up to 24 years.